microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 * Every SPIRV testing tool passes, and the SPIRV the binary emits validates under `spirv-val`.
 * The manifest records the result, with `validated` set to `true`.

-The `validated` flag is the single, machine-readable gate.
-An SDK builder consumes a candidate only when it is `true`.

-### Key decisions

-* **Determinism through `known_good.json`.** Whatever revisions a run resolves — the recorded commits or a fresh upstream bump — we write back to `known_good.json`, so every candidate is reproducible from that file alone and the choice of SPIRV revisions stays an explicit, reviewable record rather than a moving branch tip.

-* **Dependency refresh is tied to the trigger.** Cutting a release branch refreshes the SPIRV dependencies to the latest upstream commits automatically, so new candidates track upstream without a manual bump.
-Manual runs instead default to the recorded commits — so any candidate can be reproduced or re-tested exactly — and can opt into a refresh when wanted.
-The recorded `known_good.json` keeps both paths auditable.

-* **Test failures do not block publication.** Only build failures stop the pipeline.
-We record test failures in the manifest and surface them through the `validated` flag, but still publish the candidate.
-The decision to release a candidate rests with the team making the release, not with the CI/CD tooling: the pipeline reports the results, and the team gates on `validated` when deciding whether a candidate is acceptable.

-* **A single build feeds every test tool.** DXC's SPIRV coverage is spread across multiple testing tools.
-The build is the expensive step, and CMake's outputs are tied to the worker that produced them, so we run all of the tools against that one build on the same worker rather than distributing them across runners.
-Being otherwise independent, they can be run concurrently on that worker.

-* **The handoff goes through the manifest.** The handoff to the SDK builders and the readiness decision are both driven by the manifest, so the integration does not depend on out-of-band communication of commit identifiers.

-## Detailed design

-### Changed behavior

-This proposal adds release automation around DXC and does not change the compiler's behavior or any of its interfaces.
-The only repository additions are the `known_good.json` dependency pin, the pipeline definition, and the helper scripts that drive build, test, and validation.

-### How this is tested

-The pipeline is self-validating: its test step is the regression gate for SPIRV generation against the pinned dependencies, covering every SPIRV testing tool plus an independent `spirv-val` check of the SPIRV the binary emits.
-The `validated` flag in the manifest is the single signal both humans and downstream automation read.

-### Resources

-The pipeline requires CI capacity for a DXC build plus the SPIRV test run on the platform DXC ships from.
-No additional hardware or human resources are required, and no per-release manual coordination is expected beyond reviewing a `known_good.json` update.